Are Mashed Potatoes Healthy? A Comprehensive Guide

 5. Add herbs or garlic powder if desired.

-Alternatives to Traditional Mashed Potatoes
+Alternatives to Traditional Healthy Mashed Potatoes

 If you’re still wondering about the healthiness of mashed potatoes or looking for alternatives, here are some options: